-Little did I know that when I walked into the hospital on Thursday 4th of June 2020 my life was about to be changed forever.
-My heart would be shattered with words that I never thought I’d here.
+Little did I know that when I walked into the hospital on Thursday 4th of June 2020, my life was about to be changed forever.
+My heart would be shattered with words that I never thought I’d hear.
 “I’m so sorry, there is no heartbeat.”
-I cannot even explain the shock, the wailing cries that came from deep within, the tears that poured from my eyes like rivers and the trembling of my whole body.
-I screamed no in my head over and over again.
+I cannot even explain the shock, the wailing cries that came from deep within, the tears that poured from my eyes like rivers, and the trembling of my whole body.
+I screamed “No” in my head over and over again.
 I couldn’t get any words out.
 If I could just close my eyes this wouldn’t be happening.
-If they got a new machine you’d start kicking me again.
+If they got a new machine, you’d start kicking me again.
 If I prayed hard enough, God would step in and bring you back to me.
 None of this happened.
 You were gone and you weren’t coming back.
 There was a lot of talking around me but all I heard was noise and the silent sounds of your heart.

 Decisions were made but I sat there numb, empty and heart broken.
-We went home that night, I couldn’t bare the thought of your sisters waking in the morning without me and without saying goodbye to you.
+We went home that night.
+I couldn’t bear the thought of your sisters waking in the morning without me and without saying goodbye to you.
 The first person we told about your death was Nana.
-Her response was exactly how I was feeling “But she was just in the hospital last week” as the tears flowed down her face.
+Her response was exactly how I was feeling, “But she was just in the hospital last week” as the tears flowed down her face.
 It makes me wonder if you could have been saved.
-If you wanted to come but the Doctors said it was too soon and you were safer on the inside.
+If you wanted to come but the Doctors said it was too soon, and you were safer on the inside.
 You weren’t safer on the inside because now my arms are empty.

 Amy Malan is mother to Georgie, born on June 7th, 2020.